Portland Beavers: Establishment of a Portland team: 1903–1918

 The Beavers finished last in 1907, and second in 1908 and 1909.
 In 1910, Portland won another pennant behind the pitching of Vean Gregg and Gene Krapp.
 Gregg finished the season with a 32–18 record and 14 shutouts while Krapp had a 29–16 record for the season.
 Portland repeated as PCL champs in 1911 fielding four 20-game-winning pitchers.
 In 1912, Judge McCredie helped get a new 12,000-seat grandstand built at Vaughn Street Park.
 His obituary later read that the ballpark was "the sensation of baseball, because it inaugurated a minor league precedent of providing individual grandstand seats, which fellow magnates called an extravagance and a dangerous innovation."
 The NAPBL made a change to league classifications in 1912, making Double-A the top tier.
 The PCL, and the Portland Beavers, moved into this new classification from the previous top tier Class A league.

 During the 1910s, the Beavers developed some working relationships with other teams.
 From 1911 to 1914 the Portland Beavers had their own farm team which played in the Northwest League (renamed the Pacific Coast International League in 1918).
 The Class B team shared the use of Vaughn Street Park and was known as the Portland Pippins in 1911, but changed their name to the Portland Colts in 1912.
 During the 1914 season, the Colts moved to the Seattle area and finished their last season as the Ballard Pippins before folding.
 Portland also had an informal relationship with the Cleveland Indians through much of the 1910s that saw many future major league stars come through Portland to fine-tune their skills.

 Portland played well in 1913 and 1914, winning the pennant both seasons.
-Though the 1915 Beavers featured future Hall of Famer Stan Coveleski, the team didn't fare too well, and started into a tailspin that would last for over a decade.
+Though the 1915 Beavers featured future Hall of Famer Stan Coveleski, the team did not fare too well, and started into a tailspin that would last for over a decade.
 The year also marked the end of their relationship with the Cleveland Indians.
 With America's entry into World War I, restrictions were placed on travel, such that the Beavers withdrew from the PCL for the 1918 season, playing instead in the Class B Pacific Coast International League.
 The team was known as the Portland Buckaroos and finished their shortened season (play was stopped on July 7 due to the war) in second place 1½ games back of Seattle.
 Ironically, the PCL ceased play just a week later as they too were unable to continue play due to restrictions on travel.